dgeorges/modeljs/README.md

   - Can batch changes into a transaction.
   - Transaction callbacks can be easily optimized.
   - Incorrect uses of api are logged as errors to the console.
-  - Browser Support for IE9, Firefox 4+, Safari 5.1.4+, Chrome 7+, Opera 12+
+  - Native browser Support for IE9, Firefox 4+, Safari 5.1.4+, Chrome 7+, Opera 12+ without a shim library.

 Browser Support
 ---------------
-modeljs thereotically should work on all browsers that support JavaScript.
-It has been tested on IE9, Firefox 14+ and Chrome 21+.
+modeljs thereotically should work on all browsers that support ECMAScript 5th Edition (December 2009, http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf).
+It has been manually tested on IE9, Firefox 14+, Safari 5.1.4 and Chrome 21+.
 To see if it work on a specify browser version of your choice, run the unit tests(test/ModelTest.html).
-If anything fails please report it so it can be fix.
-Happy Coding
+To support older non ECMA5 browsers using a shim library like [es5-shim](https://github.com/kriskowal/es5-shim).

 Getting Started
 ------------------